 Please note that if you are planning to use CCAP for live streaming classes, review the information located in Using CCAP for Live Streaming.

 When you schedule a capture for a section, the Options available include a Live stream toggle.
-When you try to add or schedule a capture outside of a section (Captures page > Add Capture), you don't get this option.
+When you try to add or schedule a capture without selecting a section, you cannot enable this toggle.

 Well, it has to do with the fact that users (students) can only access media that exists in a class.
-The view it by clicking GO TO CLASSROOM.
+The view it by clicking the class and entering the classroom.
 So if you want people to view LIVE streams, it has to go into a class, in a section.

 Remember also that to get into a section, you have to be assigned to the section.
-Meaning a user who isn't assigned to the section can't see the classes for the section, so they can't GO TO CLASSROOM.
+Meaning a user who isn't assigned to the section can't see the classes for the section, so they can't enter the classroom to view the media.